qianxusheng/tech-notes-archive/notes/Java.md

 - **this:** *this* key word has two functionality.
 Field shadowing and **constructor reusing**:
 ![image](https://github.com/user-attachments/assets/4f27898e-b92e-485a-9b2d-2c1c1a2773df)
 ![image](https://github.com/user-attachments/assets/f99c5526-5c5c-4886-ad29-6952d393598d)
 - **nested class:** inner class and static nested class; 1. it's a way of logically grouping classes that are only used in one place; 2.
 It increases encapsulation; 3.
 It can lead to more readable and maintainable code.
+Nested class is a **member**, so it can access all the private members.
 - **shadowing in nested class:** When a variable is declared in an inner class with the same name as one in an outer class, the inner class variable takes precedence during access.

 annotation: